How can ultrasonics enhance the value of your business?

 The 42nd Annual Symposium of the Ultrasonic Industry Association

 At the 42nd Ultrasonic Industry Association Symposium, manufacturers and users of ultrasonic cleaners and processors had an opportunity to influence forthcoming IEC regulations and measurement standards in the industry.

 Dr Bajram Zeqiri (Fellow, National Physical Laboratory, UK) is worldwide convenor for the International Electrotechnical Commission (IEC) group responsible for developing new measurement standards for High Power Ultrasonic Transducers, including cleaning systems, sonoprocessors and welders.

-This year's symposium features three invited speakers
+This past Spring's symposium featured three invited speakers

 Dr. Tony Jun Huang, Pennsylvania State University